GIScience/openrouteservice/README.md

 If you want to do contribute your improvements, please follow these steps:

   1. [Fork the OpenRouteService project](https://help.github.com/articles/fork-a-repo)

-  2. Add your contribution in the development branch of your fork.
+  2. Create a branch for the improvement from the development branch on your fork and add your contributions there.

   3. Create a [pull request](https://help.github.com/articles/using-pull-requests) to our development branch, so we can review your changes before applying them.
 Please write your pull request description similar to [this](http://api.coala.io/en/latest/Developers/Writing_Good_Commits.html) standard.
-Also please make sure to reference your pull request to the corresponding issue, for changes regarding multiple issues please create different pullrequests.
+Also please make sure to reference your pull request to the corresponding issue, for changes regarding multiple issues please create different pullrequests using different branches in your fork.

 ## Installation